rabanti-github/PicoXLSX/MigrationGuide.md

 #### NumberFormat

+- The class `Style.NumberFormat` was moved to an own class in the namespace `NanoXLSX.Styles`.
+The class name has to be changed in the code.
 - The public constant values of the `NumberFormat` class were renamed, according to the following overview:

 | Old Constant             | New Constant           | Remarks  |